twolivesleft/codea-air-code/README.md

 With a project running, Visual Studio Code can be used to attach to the running project and then used for debugging.

-Some features such as modifying variables are not available yet but will be added in future updates of Codea and the extension.
+Values of variables and watches can be modified while the execution is paused.

 <img width="806" alt="Screenshot of the debugger" src="images/debugger.png">